 The activities of Equal Assurance are not marketed or offered as linked with the activities of an organization that provides management system consultancy to clients.
 Equal Assurance commits to take action to correct inappropriate claims by any consultancy organization stating or implying that certification would be simpler, easier, faster or less expensive if Equal Assurance were used.
+In the same way, Equal Assurance does not state or imply that certification would be simpler, easier, faster or less expensive if Equal Assurance were used.
 In the same way, Equal Assurance does not state or imply that certification would be simpler, easier, faster or less expensive if a specified consultancy organization were used.